Henry Stuart, Lord Darnley: Marriage to Mary, Queen of Scots

-On 3 February 1565, Darnley left London and by 12 February, he was in Edinburgh.
+On 3 February 1565, Darnley left London; by 12 February, he was in Edinburgh.
 On 17 February, he presented himself to Mary at Wemyss Castle in Fife.
+Mary and Darnley had known each other since 1560, when his parents sent him to France to present themselves to Mary and offer their respects and condolences on the death of her first husband, Francis II.
 James Melville of Halhill reported that "Her Majesty took well with him, and said that he was the lustiest and best proportioned long man that she had seen."
+Mary immediately fell in love with the “long lad” as she initially called Darnley. —Elizabeth I mentioned in one of her writings that he was over six feet tall or about 1.80 m—.
 After a brief visit to his father at Dunkeld, Darnley returned with Mary and the court to Holyrood on 24 February.
 The next day, he heard John Knox preach, and he danced a galliard with Mary at night.
-From then on, he was constantly in Mary's company.
+He was constantly in Mary's company from then on.

-Darnley was his wife's half-first cousin through two different marriages of their grandmother, Margaret Tudor, putting both Mary and Darnley high in the line of succession for the English throne.
+Darnley was his wife's half-first cousin through two different marriages of their grandmother, Margaret Tudor, putting Mary and Darnley high in the line of succession for the English throne.
 Darnley was also a descendant of a daughter of James II of Scotland, and so also in line for the throne of Scotland.

 As a preliminary to the marriage, Darnley was made a knight, Lord of Ardmanoch and Earl of Ross at Stirling Castle on 15 May 1565.
 An entourage of 15 men were made knights, including one of Mary's half brothers, Robert Stewart of Strathdon, Robert Drummond of Carnock, James Stewart of Doune Castle, and William Murray of Tullibardine.
 In England, a concerned Privy council debated the perils of the intended marriage on 4 June.
-One of their resolutions was to relax the displeasure shown to Lady Catherine Grey, another rival to Mary Stuart for the English throne.
-Mary sent John Hay, Commendator of Balmerino, to speak to Elizabeth; Elizabeth demanded Darnley's return, and gave John Hay plainly to understand her small satisfaction.
+One of their resolutions was to relax the displeasure shown to Lady Catherine Grey, another rival to Mary Stuart for the English throne and at that time with better rights to the throne than the Scottish monarch.
+Mary sent William Maitland of Lethington to London to inform Elizabeth of her marriage plan, and Nicholas Throckmorton was sent to Edinburgh to convey her "miscontentment".
+Elizabeth suggested that one of her favorite courtiers, Robert Dudley, 1st Earl of Leicester should marry Mary, but Leicester, whose distinguished reputation at the Elizabethan court had been tarnished by the death, under suspicious circumstances, of his first wife, Amy Robsart, in September 1560, refused to marry Mary, and instead worked in the interest of Darnley.
+As it became clear that Mary intended to marry Darnley, Elizabeth regretted allowing him and his father to travel to Scotland, and on 18 June she requested their return.